 Living in stress is living in survival mode.
 They are one and the same.
 Stress is when our body moves out of the normal homeostatic balance.
 When we react to something the body produces numerous chemical changes that alter the normal physiological/chemical order.

 A stressor is something that disrupts the normal chemical balance of the body.
 And the stress response is what the body does to re-establish normal homeostatic balance.

 The human being is basically an animal, and like all animals the stress response is built into the body.
 It is there to save us from danger.
 For example, the deer, notices a predator ready to attack.
 The deer’s body goes into stress mode.
 The Sympathetic Nervous System is switched on.
-Heart rate and blood pressure is increase, blood goes to the limbs in order to run, eyesight and hearing become enhanced.
-The deer fleas running as fast as it can out manoeuvring its predator as it goes.
+Heart rate and blood pressure is increased, blood goes to the limbs in order to run, eyesight and hearing become enhanced.
+The deer flees running as fast as it can, out manoeuvring its predator as it goes.